rocksun/mwblog/cloudnative/getting-started-with-infrastructure-monitoring/getting-started-with-infrastructure-monitoring.md

   ## Additional HTTP headers
   # http_headers = {"X-Special-Header" = "Special-Value"}

-  ## HTTP Proxy override， if unset values the standard proxy environment
+  ## HTTP Proxy override, if unset values the standard proxy environment
-  ## variables are consulted to determine which proxy， if any， should be used.
+  ## variables are consulted to determine which proxy, if any, should be used.
   # http_proxy = "http://corporate.proxy:3128"

 ```